6310520066/cn333as4/README.md

 #### Pavisa Sirirojvorakul 6310620064

 # Mobile Application function
-This andriod application users will be able to generate a picture by inputing information to the application.
+In this Android application, users will be able to generate a picture by inputting information into the application.
 These are the functions of the application.

 ###### 1.Users can choose the size of the image, and if the user enters an incorrect size, the program will display a warning message and prompt for a new value.